Qcent/VideoSharePython/README.md

     -q QUALITY, --quality QUALITY: The output image quality.
 Provide a value from 1-100.

+    -q LIMIT,--limit LIMIT: Activate the Frame Limiter to restrain bandwidth.
+Provide a value from 0-8.

     -w WINDOW, --window WINDOW: The full or partial name of the window to capture.

 ### Examples